Run1e/AceBot/README.md

 ### Bot configuration

-The prefix of the bot is configurable using the `config prefix` command.
+The prefix of the bot is configurable using the `prefix` command.
 If you forget the current prefix, the help menu can be brought up by simply mentioning the bot.
 ```
-.config prefix !
+.prefix !
 # new commands are now invoked using !
 !woof
 ```